r4victor/tenthousandmeters/content/blog/python_bts_12.md

 <img src="{static}/blog/python_bts_12/concurrency.png" alt="concurrency" style="width:580px; display: block; margin: 25px auto 0 auto;" />

-It's crucial to understand that you can write concurrent programs without any special support from the language.
+It's crucial to realize that you can write concurrent programs without any special support from the language.
 Suppose you write a program that performs two tasks, each task being represented by a separate function:

 ```python
 def do_task1():